Which of these situations would you prefer?

 A few areas to focus on automating in customer service include:

 Automating your business accounting processes creates endless upside.
-For instance, one of Quaderno's billing features allows customers to update their data and download past invoices themselves, saving everyone time.
+Not only does it ensure your numbers are correct and saves you time, automated billing can offer a great customer experience.
+For instance, Quaderno's billing features offer a self-service dashboard where customers can update their data and download past invoices themselves, saving everyone time.

-Here are a few areas you can focus on as you begin to automate your accounting:
+Here are a few other ways Quaderno can automate your accounting:

 The most important thing to remember if you’re seeking better customer experiences through business automation: Don’t come across as robotic!